31sy/AIParsing/README.md

 # AIParsing
-This respository includes a PyTorch implementation of PGECNet.
+This respository includes a PyTorch implementation of the TIP2022 paper AIParsing:Anchor-Free Instance-Level Human Parsing.

 ## Requirements:<br>
 python 3.7<br>